 Note: To qualify for NWP authorization, the prospective permittee must comply with the following general conditions, as applicable, in addition to any regional or case-specific conditions imposed by the division engineer or district engineer.
 Prospective permittees should contact the appropriate Corps district office to determine if regional conditions have been imposed on an NWP.
-Prospective permittees should also contact the appropriate Corps district office to determine the status of Clean Water Act Section 401 water quality certification and/or Coastal Zone Management Act consistency for an NWP.
-Every person who may wish to obtain permit authorization under one or more NWPs, or who is currently relying on an existing or prior permit authorization under one or more NWPs, has been and is on notice that all of the provisions of 33 CFR 330.1 through 330.6 apply to every NWP authorization.
+Prospective permittees should also contact the appropriate Corps district office to determine the appropriate Corps district office to determine the appropriate Corps district office to determine the status of Clean Water Act Section 401 water quality certification and/or Coastal Zone Management Act consistency for an NWP.
+Every person who may wish to obtain permit authorization under one or more NWPs, or who is currently relying on an existing or prior permit authorization under one or more NWPs, has been and is on notice that all of the provisions of 33

+CFR 330.1 through 330.6 apply to every NWP authorization.
 Note especially 33 CFR 330.5 relating to the modification, suspension, or revocation of any NWP authorization.